teal-finance/BaseXX/README.md

 See the [benchmark results](#benchmark).

-is much faster than BaseXX/base91:
-The Base91 by Antonino encodes six times faster, and decodes twice faster.

-## Compliance with cookie token standards
+## Compliance with cookie token standard

-The default alphabet of [BaseXX/base58](./base58/), [BaseXX/base62](./base62/), [BaseXX/base91](./base91/)
+The default encoding alphabets of [BaseXX/base58](./base58/), [BaseXX/base62](./base62/), [BaseXX/base91](./base91/)
 and [BaseXX/base92](./base92/) conforms with the cookie token constraints: